jessies98/jessies98/README.md

 </h2>
 Hi!
 I'm Jessie — a motivated and detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology.
-I'm currently certified in CompTIA Security+, Network+, and Microsoft SC-900, and I'm actively pursuing the Microsoft SC-300: Identity and Access Administrator Associate certification.
+I'm currently pursuing my bachlors in Information and CyberSecurity Operations.
+I am certified in CompTIA Security+, Network+, and Microsoft SC-900, and I'm actively pursuing the Microsoft SC-300: Identity and Access Administrator Associate certification.

-I have hands-on experience working with Microsoft Azure Active Directory, Group Policy configuration, and core access management concepts.
-I'm especially passionate about Identity and Access Management (IAM) and am currently seeking an internship opportunity where I can apply and grow my skills in user provisioning, access control, and security policy enforcement in a real-world environment.

 <br />